 Yes!
 Long-term connections create the greatest impact, so Horizons programs make student, family, and staff retention a priority.
 Many families are involved for decades as younger siblings make their way through the program, and graduates return to volunteer or teach at Horizons.
 Across the Horizons Network, over 80% of students, families, and staff return to their programs each year.

 I feel extremely blessed to have had my twin boys attend Horizons each summer for the past 4 years.
 They absolutely love the staff and structure of mixing fun activities, academics (they love reading a book with their friends), and exploring various projects, arts and crafts, and sports.
 Each and every day they were so grateful and excited to attend...
-This program has had such a positive impact on their summer away from school and we couldn’t be happier.- parent, Horizons of Kent & Queen Anne's
+This program has had such a positive impact on their summer away from school and we couldn’t be happier.- Family, Horizons of Kent & Queen Anne's